 When I think of the woman I have become, and there are a couple of specific people I am always reminded of.
 Women who’ve come alongside me and are always there to encourage my wildest of dreams.

 I immediately think of my mother, a few favorite teachers, and a dear old friend.
 If you are in need of a thoughtful Mother’s Day gift or a little something for that favorite encourager in your life, this DIY dreamcatcher is a great way to say, “I appreciate you and thank you for coming alongside me.
 Thank you for helping me dream”.

 We decided to focus on a whole lot of bright bang for your crafting buck with this simple gift.

-After talking to a serious Native American crafter, we learned the traditional dreamcatchers are actually insanely time consuming to make.
-In this DIY dreamcatcher craft we wanted to make something that would be a little easier to create, less intimidating, while still giving a gift that says, “I really appreciate you and busted my butt making this for you”.
+After talking to a serious Native American crafter, we learned the traditional dreamcatchers are actually insanely time-consuming to make.
+In this how to make a dreamcatcher patterns tutorial we wanted to make something that would be a little easier to create, less intimidating, while still giving a gift that says, “I really appreciate you and busted my butt making this for you”.

 To make the DIY dreamcatcher gift you will need:

 1. Tie yarn to one point of the hoop, leaving 8+ inches to hang under the knot.

 2. Wrap yarn around the hoop continuously until getting a web-like desired look.

 3. Bring the yarn near the original knot, tie and let another 8+ inches or so hang (these are the beginning pieces that hang at the bottom).